AlcoholControls.com

 2. Slowly pull the handle horizontally (as illustrated) towards you until the far side of the keg is clear of the ground.
 Gently ease the keg back down and before it actually touches the floor, the contents will be shown by the pointer on the scale.

-Purchase Keg Check and receive our Excel-based Keg Check Software that will help you quickly crunch your draft beer inventory figures.
+SPECIAL BONUS: For only $25, you can add our Excel-based Keg Check Software that will help you quickly crunch your draft beer inventory figures.
 The software will calculate draft usage costs, inventory values, potential draft sales, cash register shortages and your operation's draft beer cost percentage.

 Sample Keg Check Software WORKSHEET Page